ESSAYMOM'S ORIGIN STORY

 Moved to Alexandria, VA with spouse.
 Raised 2 kids (lots of Little League, softball, voice, drum, ballet & guitar lessons, school plays, emergency room visits, and college essays).

 Our son teaches middle school in Vermont.
-Our daughter works at an art gallery in Los Angeles.
+Our daughter teaches kindergarten in San Francisco.
+(Not sure how they both chose teaching).

 Spouse got cool job in LA so we moved here in February, 2019.
-I read class of '20 essays at hipster coffee bars, I love it that I was the only one wearing Land’s End.
+I love reading essays at hipster coffee bars, and am proud to be only one there wearing Land’s End corduroys and cardigans.
 I hope the coffee bars reopen soon.